jobteaser/github-frontend-coverage-action/README.md

 ## Prerequisites

 For this github action to work, **you must provide**:
 - a **dedicated NPM script called `test:ci:coverage`**.
 This script when called (by the `compute` step - see below) must run jest with the right jest config.
-This script must also accept a dynamic path to restrict the run of tests and coverage to a specific folder (ex: `npm run test:ci:coverage -- ./src/feature1`).
+This script must also accept dynamic paths to restrict the run of tests and coverage to a specific list of folders (ex: `npm run test:ci:coverage -- "./src/feature1/foo ./src/feature1/bar"`).
 The script will also be passed other options (`--json`, `--outputFile=jest-output.json`) to retrieve jest test stats. **You are expected to transfer any options passed to `test:ci:coverage`, to Jest CLI**.
+It is MANDATORY that the targetted **list of folders is passed as the FIRST argument of `test:ci:coverage` script**.
 - the **coverage reporter `json-summary`** to the list of `coverageReporters` in your jest config (ex: `coverageReporters: ["text", "html", "json-summary"],`)
 - a `coverageDirectory` option to jest config, with the value `<rootDir>/coverage`